-Indicator 11 (Updated) How many times in the reporting year did you not meet your statutory obligation to complete a gas safety check within 12 months of a gas appliance being fitted or last checked. (i) The number of times you did not meet the requirement set out in The Gas Safety (Installation and Use) Regulations 1998 Section 36(3)a (as amended) to ensure that each appliance and flue is checked for safety within 12 months of being installed and at intervals of not more than 12 months since it was last checked for safety.
+(i) The number of times you did not meet the requirement set out in The Gas Safety (Installation and Use) Regulations 1998 Section 36(3)a (as amended) to ensure that each appliance and flue is checked for safety within 12 months of being installed and at intervals of not more than 12 months since it was last checked for safety.

 At all times landlords should follow the latest Gas Safety Regulations first and foremost.
 Landlords must ensure that they meet these obligations.

 Definition Gas safety records All landlords are required by the Gas Safety (Installation and Use) Regulations 1998 to maintain gas fittings and flues in tenanted homes in a safe condition and carry out safety checks for appliances and flues at intervals of not more than twelve months.
 The Regulations on safety checks do not apply when a house is unoccupied.
-For empty houses landlords must ensure that all appliances/flues are safe and have an up to date gas safety check record to be provided for the new tenants before they move in.
-Unoccupied Property For empty houses landlords must ensure that all appliances/flues are safe and have an up to date gas safety check record provided for the new tenants before they move in.
+MOT style certification - Gas Safety (Installation and Use) Regulations 1998 (GSIUR) as amended.
+Approved Code of Practice and guidance (hse.gov.uk) The 5th edition of the HSE guidance allows for renewal dates to be maintained if certificates are issued within the two months before the expiry date of a certificate Unoccupied Property For empty houses landlords must ensure that all appliances/flues are safe and have an up to date gas safety check record provided for the new tenants before they move in.
 Capped installations/ gas supply Where gas installations or gas supply have been capped, the document detailing that the installations/supply were capped should be treated as a gas safety record purely for the purposes of this indicator.
 Inclusions/ exclusions Do not include: Non-residential properties that require a gas safety record, such as offices or other non-domestic premises.
-SHR Calculation To calculate the indicator we will look at how many times in the reporting year you tell us you did you not meet your statutory obligation to complete a gas safety check within 12 months of a gas appliance being fitted or last checked.